MahirEmran/Sielify/Sielify_Terms_and_Conditions.md

 ## 11. GOVERNING LAW

-These Terms shall be governed by and defined following the laws of the United States. @Sielify and yourself irrevocably consent that the courts of the United States shall have exclusive jurisdiction to resolve any dispute which may arise in connection with these terms.
+These Terms shall be governed by and defined following the laws of the United States. @Simplify Experiences LLC and yourself irrevocably consent that the courts of the United States shall have exclusive jurisdiction to resolve any dispute which may arise in connection with these terms.

 ## 12. DISPUTE RESOLUTION